 21.2 Sharing of bedrooms: Carer’s own children will not be sharing accommodation with an international student.
 Children who are enrolled on a course that lasts for more than 2 months should not share a bedroom.
 The only exception to this is children who are same sex siblings and they are permitted to share a bedroom for up longer periods if specifically requested by the child’s parents.
 However, wherever possible, parents should be given the option to place siblings within the same household in separate rooms to give them the best possible environment for completing their studies.
 It is never acceptable for a child to share a bedroom with an unrelated adult.

-21.4 Curfews: Minors are expected to go straight home after school unless they have made an alternative arrangement with you with the conditions that: a) they tell you who they will be with and b) where they will be.
-They must be home by the recommended curfew (or earlier if you prefer).
+21.4 Curfews: Minors are expected to go straight home after school unless they have made an alternative arrangement with the host family with the conditions that they tell the host family who they will be with an where they will be.
+They must be home by the recommended curfew (or earlier if preferred).
 CIE guidelines should be reinforced to young students regarding freedom, meeting with friends, travelling on public transport, return times and so on.
 Any parental restrictions and/or those imposed by CIE must be observed.

 CIE is committed to advancing an environment in which all applicants, students, and staff are given the opportunity to demonstrate and realise their full potential.
 With its Disability Policy, CIE aims to embed a culture of support and equal opportunities for students with disabilities or learning difficulties.
 Please be aware that there is no wheelchair access at CIE’s main premises, Bocardo House.

 - applicants and students are given the opportunity to disclose a disability or learning difficulty.

 - the requirements of applicants or students who disclose a disability or learning difficulty are assessed on an individual basis.